-Filing this affidavit does not exempt you from timely filing your Ohio income tax return for 2012 and paying any tax due.
+Filing this affidavit does not exempt you from timely filing your Ohio income tax return for 2013 and paying any tax due.

 First name M.I.
 Last name Social Security no. Spouse's first name (only if joint affidavit) M.I.
-Last name Spouse's Social Security no. (only if joint affidavit) Current mailing address County City, state, ZIP code Under penalties of perjury, I declare all of the f ollowing to be true: 1.
-I was not domiciled in Ohio at any ti Name of city (or cities), state(s) (if w , re I lived d) outside of Ohio for the entire taxable year.
-Name of city (or cities), state(s) 3.
-I had no more than 182 contact peri ods in ( Ohio during the taxab ole year.
-4. I shall shall not be filing a ye ear 2012 2 Ohio individual inco me tax return.
-Under penalties of perjury, I declare the correct and complete. nat to the e best of my knowled dge and belief the statements on this affidavit are true, Signature Date Spouse's signature (only if joint affidavit) Date
+Last name Spouse's Social Security no. (only if joint affidavit) Current mailing address County City, state, ZIP code Under penalties of perjury, I declare all of the f ollowing to be true: I was not domiciled in Ohio at any ti Name of city (or cities), state(s) (if w .
+I was domiciled in f not within the U.S.) where I was domiciled.
+I had at least one abode (place whe (if within the U.S.) and country (if no the entire taxable year.
+Name of city (or cities), state(s) s domiciled.
+3. I had no more than 182 contact peri ods in ( Ohio during the taxab le year.
+4. I shall shall not be filing a ye ear 2013 3 Ohio individual inco me tax return.
+Under penalties of perjury, I declare the correct and complete. nat to th e best of my knowled dge and belief the statements on this affidavit are true, Signature Date Spouse's signature (only if joint affidavit) Date